HP EliteBook 845 G11 vs Lenovo ThinkPad T14s Gen 6

 Display

 Both have 14” 1920x1200 IPS panels at 400 nits.
-Quality is comparable.
-Both are sharp, bright, and suitable for business use.
-Neither offers an OLED option at the base config.
-Essentially a tie.
+I put them side by side and honestly couldn’t pick a winner.
+Both are sharp, bright, and perfectly fine for business use.
+Neither offers OLED at the base config.
+A genuine tie.

 Winner: Tie